John and Frances Castle

 - Date of Brass:

-When John and Frances Castell were commemorated at Raveningham, Norfolk, the brass laid down was a rectangular plate with their arms and an inscription.
-The brass seems to have its arms delineated in such a way as to distinguish the heraldic tinctures from each other without the use of paint.
-This was done in a manner akin to the Petra Sancta system of the 1630s, which uses parallel lines engraved horizontally, vertically and diagonally to represent three heraldic colours with dots and cross-hatching to distinguish two more and one left blank for another.
-The Petra Sancta system was preceded in 1600 by a very similar system devised by Jean Baptiste Zangre, also known as Zangrius.
-The first half of the seventeenth-century saw a number of competing systems using the same methods but differing in detail.
-The question as it pertains to this period in England is whether such a system was in use by one of the workshops designing and producing brasses.
+John and Frances Castle's brass at Raveningham, Norfolk, comprises a rectangular plate with their arms and an inscription.
+The shield seems to indicate its heraldic tinctures without the use of paint.
+This is done in a manner akin to the Petra Sancta system of the 1630s, which used parallel lines engraved horizontally, vertically and diagonally to represent three heraldic colours, with dots and cross-hatching to distinguish two more and one left blank for another.
+The first half of the seventeenth century saw a number of competing systems using the same methods but differing in detail, and the Petra Sancta system was preceded in 1600 by a very similar system devised by Jean Baptiste Zangre, also known as Zangrius.
+The question here is, Was such a system in use at this time in England by one of the workshops producing brasses?

-The Castell (as it is spelt on all their other monuments at Raveningham) family held land in the parish from 1225 until 1735 (when a later John Castell died leaving a daughter as heir).
-John, as his will of 1592 reveals, had been busy buying more land.
-He married Frances, daughter of Thomas Playters of Sotterley, Suffolk, less than ten miles away.
+The Castell family (as spelt on all their other monuments at Raveningham) held land in the parish from 1225 until 1735 (when a later John Castell died leaving a daughter as heir).
+The John of this brass married Frances, daughter of Thomas Playters of Sotterley, Suffolk, less than ten miles away.
 Their inscription reads

 Here lie the bodies of John Castle Esqr.